MohammadKani/awesome-chatgpt-prompts/README.md

 > that focuses on holistic healing methods for an elderly patient suffering from
 > arthritis".

-## Act as an Accountant
+## به عنوان یک Accountant

 Contributed by: [@devisasari](https://github.com/devisasari)

-> I want you to act as an accountant and come up with creative ways to manage
+> I want you to به عنوان یک accountant and come up with creative ways to manage
 > finances.
 You'll need to consider budgeting, investment strategies and risk
 > management when creating a financial plan for your client.
 In some cases, you
 > may also need to provide advice on taxation laws and regulations in order to